15 Unexpected Gift Card Ideas They’ll Love Getting—and You’ll Love Giving

-Packaging tips: This much love only requires a simple festive ribbon.
+Packaging tips: This much love needs only a simple festive ribbon.

-For the world traveler (or someone in desperate need of a vacation), this card will come in handy.
-It doesn’t matter the destination or budget, anyone can book a hotel in cities from around the world, from a five-star resort to a two-star inn.
+For the world traveler (or someone in desperate need of a vacation), this gift card idea will come in handy.
+It doesn’t matter the destination or budget: Anyone can book a hotel in cities from around the world, from a five-star resort to a two-star inn.

 Packaging tip: Wrap the card using a map or map-inspired wrapping paper.

-For the sister dreaming of a beach vacation or the BFF hundreds of miles away dying to come for a visit, give them extra incentive for booking that flight.
+For the sister dreaming of a beach vacation or the BFF hundreds of miles away dying to come visit, give them extra incentive for booking that flight.

 Packaging tips: Need an idea on the fly?
-Pop the card in a stylish luggage tag (striped luggage tag, henribendel.com).
+Slip the card into a stylish luggage tag.

 Whether they’re already a takeout pro or you want to encourage the every-night cook to take a break, a gift card to a food delivery service will ensure they can get fresh, delicious food from their favorite or new restaurants brought straight to the door.